bharatbalothia/RBS-SIR-Programme-bfg-ui/bfg-main/README.md

 # BFG-MAIN

-Root Maven project consists of 2 modeules: bfg-ui and bfg-api
+Root Maven project consists of 2 modules: bfg-ui and bfg-api.

 ## Build

-Run `mvn clean install` to build bfg-ui and bfg-api modules OR
+Run `mvn clean install` to build bfg-ui and bfg-api modules.

+OR

-Navigate bfg-ui or bfg-api folder and `mvn clean install` to build one module at a time.
+Navigate to bfg-ui or bfg-api folder and run `mvn clean install` to build one module at a time.

 Navigate to bfg-api folder.